rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 As he was saying these things, many believed in him. ^0830

-So Jesus said to the Jews who had believed him, If you abide in my word, you are truly my disciples, ^0831
+So Jesus said to the Jews who had believed in him, If you abide in my word, you are truly my disciples, ^0831

 and you will know the truth, and the truth will set you free. ^0832

 They answered him, We are offspring of Abraham and have never been enslaved to anyone.
-How is it that you say, You will become free? ^0833
+How is it that you say, 'You will become free'? ^0833

-Jesus answered them, Truly, truly, I say to you, everyone who practices sin is a slave to sin. ^0834
+Jesus answered them, Truly, truly, I say to you, everyone who commits sin is a slave to sin. ^0834

 The slave does not remain in the house forever; the son remains forever. ^0835